Network resilience: Phase transitions in biological networks

-The phenomenon that the rate of photosynthesis decreases with increasing light is caused by photoinhibition.
-It manifest itself as a series of reactions that inhibit the activities of photosystem and it is apparent in cyanobacteria populations and phytoplankton species sensitive to high light \cite{tyystjarvi2008photoinhibition, gerla2011photoinhibition}.
-The existence of photoinhibition forces cyanobacteria to carefully balance harvesting sufficient photons to maximally drive photosynthesis while avoiding the damaging effects of excess energy capture \cite{wiltbank2019diverse}.
+The phenomenon in which the rate of photosynthesis decreases with increasing light is caused by photoinhibition.
+Photoinhibition manifests itself as a series of reactions that inhibit the activity of the photosystem; it is apparent in cyanobacteria populations and phytoplankton species that are sensitive to high light levels \cite{gerla2011photoinhibition}.
+The existence of photoinhibition forces cyanobacteria to carefully balance the harvesting of sufficient photons to maximally drive photosynthesis with avoidance of the damaging effects of excess energy capture \cite{wiltbank2019diverse}.
 This balance is achieved by phototaxis.
-Positive phototaxis is cell movement towards light, and negative phototaxis is movement away from light.
-If the light is strong and extensive, and there is no place that cyanobacteria could move away from the light, then the cyanobacteria will shade one another.
-Mutual shading can ameliorate this stress and promote the growth of cyanobacteria, which will in turn encourage more mutual shading, forming a positive feedback \cite{veraart2012recovery}.
-Such positive feedback leads to alternative stable states in the cell density of cyanobacteria populations (Fig. \ref{BlueLight}).
-A low population density does not provide sufficient shading to protect itself against photoinhibition.
-Hence, the population goes extinct.
-However, population density above a threshold, allows the population to create sufficiently turbid conditions to suppress photoinhibition, so that the population can establish itself \cite{gerla2011photoinhibition}.
+Positive phototaxis is cell movement toward light, and negative phototaxis is movement away from light.
+If the light is strong and extensive and there is no location to which cyanobacteria can move to escape the light, then the cyanobacteria shade one another.
+Mutual shading can ameliorate light stress and promote the growth of cyanobacteria; this, in turn, encourages more mutual shading, creating a positive feedback loop \cite{veraart2012recovery}.
+Such positive feedback leads to the presence of alternative stable states with respect to the cell density of cyanobacteria populations (Fig. \ref{BlueLight}).
+A population at low density cannot provide sufficient shading to protect itself against photoinhibition.
+Hence, that population becomes extinct.
+However, population densities above a threshold allow the population to create conditions in which turbidity is sufficient to suppress photoinhibition, allowing the population to establish itself \cite{gerla2011photoinhibition}.